Video audio editing

 Re-record your voice to replace mistakes in Clipchamp

-Finding the right audio track can sometimes be a time-consuming task.
-But with the help of our keyword hack, you can find the right tune in seconds.
+Finding the right audio track can be a time-consuming task.
+But with the help of this keyword hack, you can find the right tune and quickly add background music to videos.
 Instead of searching for an instrument like ‘guitar’ in the stock search bar, try searching for a mood instead like ‘inspirational’ or ‘romantic’.
 Choosing the right keywords to search can find the right audio to bring your vision to life.
+Discover more royalty-free background music by exploring exclusive Clipchamp audio collections, including lo-fi, pop and hip hop.

 Fade in and fade out audio tracks

-Improve your viewer's experience by fading in and fading out your audio tracks.
-Just like fading your video clip out into a black screen, you can also fade your audio.
+Improve the mood of your video by fading in and fading out your audio tracks.
+It's perfect for creating a smooth flow between scenes alongside video transitions, and even when fading a video clip out into a black screen.

-1. Click on the audio track on the timeline so it’s highlighted green.
+1. Click on the audio track on the timeline so it’s highlighted.

-3. Slide the toggle right to add a fade in or fade out to your audio.
+3. Slide the toggles to select a duration to add a fade in or fade out to the audio.

 Lowering the volume of background music